 - Practice self-care: Self-care, such as exercise, healthy eating, and getting enough sleep, is vital to recovery.

 - Develop coping skills: Coping skills can help your loved one deal with the challenges of recovery.
 These skills can include things like exercise, journaling, and deep breathing.

-Relapse is a severe problem, but it doesn’t have to be a part of the healing journey.
-By taking steps to prevent relapse, you can help your loved one maintain sobriety and live a healthy and fulfilling life.
+Relapse from drug abuse is a severe problem, but it doesn’t have to be a part of the healing journey.
+By taking steps to prevent relapse risk factors, you can help your loved one maintain sobriety and live a healthy and fulfilling life.